-The ATmega328 is the smallest ATmega processor that uLisp supports.
-It provides 32 Kbytes of program memory, 2 Kbytes of RAM, and 2 Kbytes of EEPROM.
-It gives room for about 310 cells, and it's capable of running small uLisp programs such as Mood light and Simon game, using short symbol names.
+The Arduino Uno and Arduino Nano are based on the Atmel ATmega328 processor, which is the smallest ATmega processor that uLisp supports.
+It runs at 16 MHz and provides 32 Kbytes of program memory, 2 Kbytes of RAM, and 2 Kbytes of EEPROM.
+Other boards based on the ATmega328, such as the Arduino Nano, should be equivalent.

 I've tested uLisp with an official Arduino Uno board:

 Also with a Makerduino UNO from MakerStudio:

 The Arduino Uno has an orange LED connected to the digital pin 13 which you can flash with the following program:

-(defun b (x) (pinmode 13 t) (digitalwrite 13 x) (delay 1000) (b (not x)))
+(defun blink (&optional x) (pinmode :led-builtin :output) (digitalwrite :led-builtin x) (delay 1000) (blink (not x)))

 Run it by typing: